-Over the past 3 years we’ve had the great privilege to manage hundreds of email marketing campaigns and have sent over 1 million individual emails in that time, with several campaigns reaching an ROI of over 4000%.
+Over the past several years, we’ve had the great privilege of managing hundreds of email marketing campaigns and have sent over 1 million individual emails in that time, with several campaigns reaching an ROI of over 4000%.

 In the spirit of passing on our learnings, here are 6 key tips to help your interior design business flourish in the world of email marketing.